Goshido/android-vulkan/docs/editor.md

 <img src="./images/editor-profile-config.png">

-The build artefacts will be located in directory:
+The build artifacts will be located in directory:

 `<repo>\tools\editor\bin\Profile`